PeryShahar/song-list/README.md

 ```

-- database:
+# database:

--- install locally postgressql
+- install locally postgressql
--- create user with the name 'songlist'
+- create user with the name 'songlist'
--- create database with the name 'songlist'
+- create database with the name 'songlist'